compiler-research/idd/README.md

 `python3 idd.py -c gdb -ba <path to base executable> -ra <path to regressed executable>`

 ###  :electric_plug: Installation
-- Steps on how to install this project, to use it.
+- Steps on how to install this project on Ubuntu 22.04

 -- Creating new environment:
 ```